rleons/nefertiti-scripts/README.md

 ## Script: [markets-picker.sh](https://github.com/rleons/nefertiti-scripts/blob/main/markets-picker.sh)

 ### Description:
-Script will help you pick markets and filter by a given quote, then it will filter by looking at the last 24h percent change (optionally adjusted), and finally order the top X results by BTC trading volume.
+Script will help you pick markets and filter by a given quote, then it will filter by looking at the last 24h percent change (optionally adjusted), and finally order the top X results by quote trading volume.
 Note: Original idea inspired by MarcelM shared methods on Nefertiti trading bot community.

 ### Dependencies:
 jq - https://stedolan.github.io/jq <br>